BarunBapari/BarunBapari/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I am BarunBapari!
+...

 ![GitHub watchers](https://img.shields.io/github/watchers/BarunBapari/Portfolio_barun?style=social)

+...
+I am a software Engineer and Web Developer.
+I am also interested in Machine Learning.
+I am regular student at some online platform Coursera, Linda and Pluralshit.
+I have finished my Bachelor degree in 2014 from Volgograd State Technical University, Russia.

+Now I have been working in Ruppore Nuclear Power Plant Project as an interpreter  and engineer.
+I am also a Freelancer.

+An  enthusiastic Learner!!!
+...

 <!--
 **BarunBapari/BarunBapari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.